Whatsapp Text Call

 Commercial vs. Fashion Modeling

 Although similar in the way that both types of modeling are used for storytelling and expressing certain aesthetics, the style and platform used alter the objective and message of the brand or service.
-Understanding the different types of modeling is not only important for the models themselves but also for those who have to work directly with them.
-From posing for photoshoots, strutting down runways, or promoting a product, commercial and fashion models are part of our everyday lives – the question is what is the difference between the two?
+Understanding the different types of modeling is important not only for the models themselves but also for those who have to work directly with them.
+From posing for photoshoots, strutting down runways, or promoting a product, commercial and fashion models are part of our everyday lives – the question is, what is the difference between the two?

 Commercial Modeling

 Commercial models serve for the creation of marketing materials in order to promote products or services.
-The goal is to display relatable content using the product or service providing a clear visualization for consumers.
+The goal is to display relatable content using the product or service, providing a clear visualization for consumers.
 Commercial models are often used in the following types of advertisements:

-• Magazines
+1. Magazines

-• Billboards
+2. Billboards

-• Catalogs
+3. Catalogs

-• Brochures
+4. Brochures

-• Websites
+5. Websites

-• Television commercials
+6. Television commercials

 Fashion Modeling

 Fashion models are typically recruited for artistic photo shoots and runway shows.
 They are the platform in which brands display their clothing or accessories.
-With enough publicity and reputation made in the fashion industry, models can move up to presenting designs in magazine editorials or representing a brand as their spokesperson.
+With enough publicity and reputation in the fashion industry, models can move up to presenting designs in magazine editorials or representing a brand as their spokesperson.
 It is possible that a commercial model can be discovered and transitioned into fashion modeling with the right amount of publicity and the unique physical appearance often searched for in fashion.

 The Difference Between